 Going back to the need for resilience and the ability of a substance (or, in this case, a human being) to spring back into shape – that shape either has to be a better, stronger version of the previous one, or it has to be a shape that was consciously and deliberately formed prior to a challenging event.
 Does that make sense?
 One thing is for sure, the pandemic has proved to us that we need to be awake, aware, prepared for the worst, and as equipped as we can be within our own personal capacity.
 Regardless of our circumstances or state of health, there is probably still something we could work on and strengthen.

 One of the many things that we learned was that we cannot afford to take our health and fitness for granted.
 We cannot afford to allow ourselves to be unnecessarily vulnerable.
 And I place a strong emphasis on the word unnecessarily.
-I understand, as a 64-year-old woman who had severe arthritis in one hip, and also in the opposite knee and shoulder, how stiff and painful the body can be.
-And I say that I had arthritis in my hip because, finally, after walking with a serious limp for around five years, I received a new, ceramic joint in April of this year.
+I understand, as a 65-year-old woman who had severe arthritis in one hip, and also in the opposite knee and shoulder, how stiff and painful the body can be.
+And I say that I had arthritis in my hip because, finally, after walking with a serious limp for around five years, I received a new, ceramic joint in April 2022.
 I still have arthritis in my knee and shoulder, plus the middle finger of my right hand.
-However, I somehow managed to attend kickboxing and fitness classes regularly throughout the limping years (as I call them), and, seven months after receiving my new hip, I will be attending my grading for blackbelt (four weeks from now, gulp!).
+However, I somehow managed to attend kickboxing and fitness classes regularly throughout the limping years (as I call them), and, eight months after receiving my new hip, I will be attending my grading for blackbelt (have since achieved it, last December!).
 Looking back, I’m not sure how I actually did it; seeing the other, much younger students leaping around like gazelles caused me to feel envious and frustrated at times.
 But I think it was the fear of being ‘owned’ by this horrible inflammation that kept me going.
 My pride and ego couldn’t bear the thought of being relegated to the sidelines, and my mind wouldn’t let me off the hook.
 I decided to do everything that I possibly could to try and improve my situation.
 I lost the weight (just under 3 stone/42 pounds) I had gained because I could no longer walk very far and was comfort eating.
 I took anti-inflammatories and supplements and I focused on fitness.
 I pushed myself, sometimes too far.
 Of course, adjustments were made for me at the kickboxing school.
 And when I voiced how much I feared going for blackbelt, believing that it was probably beyond my capacity and that I would let the side down, our Kyoshi reminded me that a blackbelt is as much a state of mind as anything else and that he believed in me – as did my Sensei.
-I couldn’t then, and still can’t now, kick above my opponent’s hip level – but I can do a lot of damage to a knee or shin (not that I want to or would be allowed to!).
+I couldn’t kick above hip level but I could do a lot of damage to a knee or shin (not that I want to or would be allowed to!).
 So, I worked on my punches and on my stamina, and gradually my shoulder improved (though I do accept that it will never be perfect).
 And I am explaining all of this not to blow my own trumpet but to reassure others that we don’t need to end up on the scrap heap!
 There are absolutely no ivory towers here, I promise you.

 But the whole experience really brought home to me just how much we need to take good care of ourselves, in order to give ourselves the best possible life we can.
 I really feel for people who are genuinely restricted because of certain, extreme physical problems.
 And it makes sense that people who are experiencing ongoing mental health issues will probably struggle to feel motivated to improve their health and fitness.
 However, I have been amazed by certain individuals who have been more or less written off as being beyond help or healing – but who have, through sheer will and determination, achieved miraculous results.
 The human spirit is amazing – and we should never, ever forget that!